Cross-Lingual Knowledge Editing in Large Language Models: Related Work

 \textbf{Knowledge Editing Methods.} The goal of knowledge editing is to alter the behavior of LLMs within an expected scope (\emph{i.e.}, editing scope) without negatively impacting performance out of the scope.
 According to a comprehensive survey on knowledge editing~\cite{Yao2023EditingLL}, there are three main-stream knowledge editing paradigms: (1) \emph{Memory-based methods} keep the original model parameters unchanged while employing another model to influence the model’s behaviors.
 SERAC~\cite{mitchell2022memory} utilizes a scope classifier to evaluate whether new input is close to the stored editing examples, and further influences the model behaviors based on the retrieved editing examples.
 T-Patcher~\cite{huang2023transformer} and CaliNET~\cite{dong-etal-2022-calibrating} add extra trainable parameters into the FFN layers of LLMs to edit model performance.
 IKE~\cite{zheng2023can} uses context-edit facts to guide the model in generating edited facts.
 (2) \emph{Meta-learning methods} employ a hyper network to learn the weight updates of LLMs to edit the models.
 KE~\cite{de-cao-etal-2021-editing} makes use of LSTM networks to predict the weight update for each new input.
 MEND~\cite{mitchell2022fast} transforms the gradient of fine-tuned language models by employing a low-rank decomposition of gradients.
 (3) \emph{Locate-then-edit methods} first identify parameters corresponding to specific knowledge and then update these parameters.
 Among them, KN~\cite{dai-etal-2022-knowledge} specifies a key-value pair in the FFN matrix that embodies the knowledge and then proceeds to update the corresponding parameters.
 ROME~\cite{meng2022locating} leverages causal mediation analysis to locate the edit area, and update the whole parameters in the FFN matrix.
 MEMIT~\cite{meng2023mass} directly updates LLMs with many memories, and thus, facilitating thousands of edits to be executed simultaneously.

+More recently, \citet{xu-etal-2023-language-anisotropic} introduce the cross-lingual model editing task and design a language anisotropic editing method.
+However, the proposed method is applied to mBERT~\cite{devlin-etal-2019-bert} (a classical pre-trained multi-lingual NLU model), making the cross-lingual effect still unknown in generative LLMs.

-\textbf{Knowledge Editing Datasets.} ZsRE~\cite{levy-etal-2017-zero} is a question answering dataset whose queries require models to answer the questions based on the information within the queries. \textsc{CounterFact}~\cite{meng2022locating} evaluates whether the edited model can provide counterfactual answers when asked about the corresponding factual knowledge. \textsc{MQuAKE}~\cite{zhong2023mquake} aims to assess whether edited models correctly answer questions where the answer needs reasoning based on the edited facts.
+\textbf{Knowledge Editing Datasets.} ZsRE~\cite{levy-etal-2017-zero} is a question answering dataset whose queries require models to answer the questions based on the information within the queries. \textsc{CounterFact}~\cite{meng2022locating} evaluates whether the edited model can provide counterfactual answers when asked about the corresponding factual knowledge. \textsc{MQuAKE}~\cite{zhong2023mquake} aims to assess whether edited models correctly answer questions where the answer needs reasoning based on the edited facts. \citet{Cheng2023CanWE} propose MMEdit, a multi-modal knowledge editing benchmark dataset.
+PersonalityEdit~\cite{Mao2023EditingPF} is proposed to edit personality traits for LLMs. \citet{li2023unveiling} propose ConflictEdit and RoundEdit to investigate the potential pitfalls associated with knowledge editing for LLMs.
 Eva-KELLM~\cite{wu2023eva} evaluates the edited model from reasoning with the altered knowledge and cross-lingual transfer.
-Though Eva-KELLM provides a subset for cross-lingual knowledge editing, the data has not yet been made public.\footnote{September 11, 2023} Besides, this work does not conduct experiments with any knowledge editing methods, leaving the cross-lingual effect still not known in the knowledge editing research field.
+Though Eva-KELLM provides a subset for cross-lingual knowledge editing, the data has not yet been made public.\footnote{October 15, 2023} Besides, this work does not conduct experiments on any knowledge editing methods, leaving the cross-lingual effect still not known in the knowledge editing research field.